luluwangyy/AIArtNewsApp/README.md

 ## What I Created
 I developed an interactive, multi-agent website inspired by the design of Artsy and Gagosian websites.
 The platform allows users to generate formal art news (including article title, artist bio, two AI-generated photographs of the work, labels, and description) by inputting just four words, using Socket.io, Python, JavaScript, and OpenAI, along with Replicate API integration.

-## Want to Read More About My Inspiration and Workflow?
-Here's the project page: [Project Page](https://luluyueyiwang.com/artnews/)
-(If you see "403 Forbidden," please retype the link and load it again!)